AlexKnyshov/alibaseq/README.md

 ## Workflow

-Requirements:
+### Requirements:
-- bait sequences in a single file or in multiple files, one file per locus (can contain multiple sequences); for multiple files, an extension .fas is assumed for the bait files.
+- bait sequences in a single file or in multiple files, one file per locus (can contain multiple sequences); for multiple files, an extension `.fas` is assumed for the bait files.
-- target files (typically, assembled contigs) in fasta format, a single file, or multiple files in the same folder
+- target files (typically, assembled contigs) in FASTA format, a single file, or multiple files in the same folder
-- search programs (BLAST or HMMER) are in the path
+- if search to be using the wrapper scripts, the search programs (BLAST or HMMER) are in the path
 - for BLAST searches, a database with the same name as the target file was created in the same folder

 ### Create BLAST database (for BLAST searches, if not previously done)